jeffreycwitt/pl399/docs/18-internet-and-control.md

 <div class="discussion" markdown="1">

-<span class="respond"/> How does Single Sign On make your internet life easier.
+<span class="respond"/> How does Single Sign On make your Internet life easier.
 Where and when have you used it?

 <span class="respond"/> How does this reveal your identity as you travel around the web and make requests?